Building Your First Overlanding First Aid Kit

 Carry antiseptic wipes and solutions to clean wounds and prevent infections.
 Alcohol wipes, hydrogen peroxide, and antiseptic ointments are practical choices.

 Pack antihistamines to handle allergic reactions.
 Options like diphenhydramine (Benadryl) can be life-saving in case of unexpected allergies.
+For gastrointestinal relief, it’s recommended to include anti-diarrheal medications and electrolyte replacement packets in your kit.

 Here’s a quick reference table: